 American Gothic (1995): Buck, Dr. Crower, Gail, and Ben are all forced to work together in the episode "The Beast Within", when Ben's deranged brother takes them all hostage: Dr. Matt's hand is hurt so he has to coach Ben in performing an emergency surgery, while Buck and Gail have to work together to find the lost key to the handcuffs holding them and Caleb prisoner.
 (The fact this all turns out to be The Plan orchestrated by Buck rather subverts the trope.)

 And at the very end of the series, Merlyn is forced to go to Dr. Peele, Selena, and Ben for aid in digging up Buck's 'corpse' so that the two of them can then work together to save Gail and stop Caleb's rampage.

 American Horror Story: Murder House: Constance forms an alliance with Moira, the ghost of the woman she murdered, to dispose of a sleazy developer who plans to tear down the house.

 Subverted Trope during the fourth season, when Angel comes to Lilah for information on the Beast and suggests they work together:

 Angel: You're afraid of what's coming.
 Maybe we can help each other.
 The enemy of my enemy— Lilah: Can kiss my ass too.

-However, Angel eventually convinces Lilah to give him the information he was seeking, with the argument that Angel will either use it to stop The Beast (in which case Lilah wins) or Angel will die trying (in which case Lilah also wins).
-As it turns out he decided to Take a Third Option, so in the end it's more played straight.
+Played straight when Angel later convinces Lilah to give him the information he was seeking, with the argument that Angel will either use it to stop The Beast (in which case Lilah wins) or Angel will die trying (in which case Lilah also wins).
+As it turns out, he decided to Take a Third Option.
+In the end, Lilah ends up allying with Angel's team.

 Despite his mistrust and dislike of him, Detective Lance asks for the Arrow's help on multiple occasions.
 By Season 2, this has evolved into them having formed an understanding, and Lance being a Friend on the Force.